 Kevin T. Cauley

-Over the years, Kevin has consistently been recognized in the legal community for his superior work and client representation including being selected for inclusion in the San Diego Super Lawyers in the Construction Litigation category for the last 5 years running.
-He is also an active member and regular speaker for several construction related associations including the Associated General Contractors of America, Associated Builders and Contractors and the San Diego Chapter of American Sub-Contractors Association.
+Over the years, Kevin has consistently been recognized in the legal community for his superior work and client representation including being selected for inclusion in the San Diego Super Lawyers in the Construction Litigation category.
+He is also an active member and regular speaker for several construction related associations including the Associated General Contractors of America, Associated Builders and Contractors and the San Diego Chapter of Associated Subcontractors Alliance.
+Kevin is also a member of the board of directors and general counsel for the San Diego Chapter of Associated Subcontractors Alliance.

-An avid sports fan, Kevin can often be found cheering on the Padres and the Chargers and, of course, his alma mater, U-Mass.
+An avid sports fan, Kevin can often be found cheering on the Padres and his alma mater, U-Mass.

 Attorneys Kevin Cauley and Kristen Bush are presenting the Associated Subcontractors Alliance annual legal update on January 13th.
 They will highlight recent cases and 2021 laws likely to impact the construction industry, new licensing requirements related to remodeling contrators and renewals, new laws related to public works projects, employer responsibilities relating to COVID-19, changes to family leave and pay data report requirements.2.3.20